-When a patient safety incident occurs, a » white paper of the Institute for Healthcare Improvement states that the organization has three specific priorities.
+10 years ago a white paper of the Institute for Healthcare Improvement stated that the organization has three specific priorities.
 The first priority is to care for the patient and his or her family members who are the direct victims of the adverse event.
 The second priority is to care for front-line health care workers involved in or exposed to the event.
 These individuals can be referred to as “second victims”, a term first introduced by professor Albert Wu in 2000.
+In 2022, a systematic review by the European Research Network on Second and Third Victims (ERNST) – collaboration defined a second victim as “Any health care worker, directly or indirectly involved in an unanticipated adverse patient event, unintentional healthcare error, or patient injury, and who becomes victimized in the sense that they are also negatively impacted”.
 The third priority is to address the needs of the organization, which can also suffer a potential loss from the incident, becoming a third victim.

 Every health care worker can become a second victim: nurses, physicians, pharmacists, social services, physiotherapists,… It is estimated that almost 50% of all health care providers are a second victim at least once in their career!
 This is a total underestimation and nearly every professional will be involved in adverse events and personal and professional reactions in the aftermath of the event are normal reactions.
 We may not underestimate the impact of this event and therefor take care of our colleagues.
 Second victims need to be supported through implementation of support systems on organizational level that result in constructive changes in practice.

 The European international leadership regarding this subject lies with the European Research Network on Second and Third Victims.
 Our team is member of the management team of this network.